Search:

 In the Pliocene of the North Sea basin Aporrhais pespelecani is found.
 It is called Aporrhais pespelecani quadrifida (Marquet, 1998), but there are doubts that this name is correct.
 It is shown on the following picture:

-Aporrhais pespelecani cf. minor; Antwerp, Belgium; Scaldisian?, Pliocene?; 29 mm; Coll.
+Aporrhais pespelecani (Linnaeus, 1758); Scaldisian?, Pliocene?; Antwerp, Belgium; 29 mm; Coll.
 Paläontologisches Museum Nierstein

 Biology